Chiral basis for qubits and spin-helix decay: Abstract

 \section{Abstract}

 We propose a qubit basis composed of transverse spin helices with kinks.
-This chiral basis, in contrast to the usual computational basis, possesses distinct topological properties and is particularly suited for describing quantum states with nontrivial topology.
-By choosing appropriate parameters, operators containing transverse spin components, such as $\sigma_n^x$ or $\sigma_n^y$, become diagonal in the chiral basis, facilitating the study of problems focused on transverse spin components.
-As an application, we study the decay of the transverse polarization of a spin helix in the XX model, which has been measured in recent cold atom experiments.
+Unlike the usual computational basis, this chiral basis is well suited for describing quantum states with nontrivial topology.
+Choosing appropriate parameters the operators of the transverse spin components, $\sigma_n^x$ and $\sigma_n^y$, become diagonal in the chiral basis, which facilitates the study of problems focused on transverse spin components.
+As an application, we study the temporal decay of the transverse polarization of a spin helix in the XX model that has been measured in recent cold atom experiments.
 We obtain an explicit universal function describing the relaxation of helices of arbitrary wavelength.

-\textbf{ Introduction.--} A proper choice of basis often is the crucial first step towards success.
+\textbf{Introduction--} A proper choice of basis often is the crucial first step toward success.
 For example, the modes of the harmonic oscillator are best described by the coherent state basis.
-The use of wavelets is well suited for describing signals confined in space or time \cite{Wavelets}, while the Fourier basis is natural for solving linear differential equations with translational invariance in space and time.
+The use of wavelets is well suited for describing signals confined in space or time \cite{Wavelets}, while the Fourier basis is natural for solving linear differential equations with translational invariance.